 If these reinsurers raise their rates, insurance companies will have to either absorb the cost or pass it along the cost to their customers.

 What to do if your premium goes up — or your coverage goes down

 1. When you renew, scour the fine print

 Especially if you’re in a recently affected area.
 Insurers have been known to quietly change the terms, moving more risk to the homeowner rather than raising the premium.
 Apparently, they hope you won’t notice.

 Different insurers calculate risks in different ways, so another company’s formula might come out in favor of a lower rate.
 Plus, some companies offer new customers attractive rates, while loyal customers find their rates creeping up.
 (What the heck?!)
 They’re counting on you to not shop around.

 Just make sure you’re comparing the same coverage and the same replacement value.
 You might not be happy about paying more for insurance, but you’ll be even less happy if you lose your home and can’t rebuild it.
 As Bill puts it, “I tell all my clients that you can always save money on insurance, but you won’t necessarily have enough coverage.”

 Check your state insurance department for rate comparisons or consult an independent agent who sells policies under multiple carriers.
-You can refresh yourself on the basics with “Insurance 201,” from our Smart Start series for new homeowners.

 3. Ask your agent about discounts